evermeer/EVCloudKitDao/README.md

 - notifications will update the data collections and call the appropriate events.
 - local updates will also update the data collection and call the appropriate events
 - since all data is processed all callback events will be executed on the mainQueue
-- caching of the results to file for speady app restart.
+- caching of the results to a file for speedy app restart.
 (You can set the caching strategy)

 ## Main features of EVReflection:
 - Parsing objects based on NSObject to a dictionary. (except for nullable fields)
 - Parsing a dictionary back to an object.
 - Creating a class from a string value and get the string value for a class.
 - Support NSCoding methods encodeWithCoder and decodeObjectWithCoder
 - Supporting Printable, Hashable and Equatable while using all properties.
-(Support for Set in Swift 1.2?)
+(Support for Set in Swift 1.2)

 ## Known issues (Swift limitations) ##
 - If you add a property to your object of type CKReference, then also add a property of type String for the RecordID.recordName.
-You could add a setter that would populate both properties.
+You could add a setter for populating both properties.
 Then if you query this using a NSPredicate, then query the string field and not the CKReference field.
 You have to do this because a NSPredicate works difrently for NSCloudkit than for an object.
 The EVCloudData class needs them to function in the same way.
 For a sample, see the Message class.

 - Optional objects properties can now be used.
 Optional type properties not.
 Swift is not able to do a .setValue forKey on an optional like Int? or Double?
 As a workaround for this you could use a NSNumber?

 ## External components for the demo
 The AppMessage demo is using the following components which can be installed using CocoaPods.
 See instructions below.
+Because of dependency compatibility the AppMessage demo requires Xcode 6.2 or later.

 - [ResideMenu](https://github.com/romaonthego/RESideMenu) - iOS 7/8 style side menu with parallax effect.
 - [JSQMessagesViewController](https://github.com/jessesquires/JSQMessagesViewController) - An elegant messages UI library